nagaraju-inturi/Informixgres/README.md

 ### Time zone of timestamp type is wrong

-Informixgres checks `timezone` session variable and passes it to Presto (X-Presto-Time-Zone).
+Informixgres checks `timezone` session variable and passes it to Informix.

 * To check timezone session variable: `SHOW timezone`
 * To change the timezone on a session: `SET timezone TO UTC`